iluwatar/java-design-patterns/currying/README.md

 * Currying allows for partial application, which can be used to create specialised functions concisely.

 Cons
 * The order of the parameters in a curried function is important since we want to take advantage of partial application.
-It is best to input the most general parameters first and input specific parameters lasts.
+It is best to input the most general parameters first and input specific parameters last.
 * As shown in the programmatic example above, curried functions with several parameters have a cumbersome type signature (in Java).

 ## Credits